-It was only by chance that she found her cancer hero - a woman who was a survivor of the same cancer; who was around the same age; and who just happened to be in the same waiting room as Mailet.
-She was able to answer many of the questions that Mailet had, including valuable information on treatment options.
-Most importantly, she was someone who really understood first-hand what Mailet was going through.
+It was only by chance that Mailet found her cancer hero - a breast cancer survivor who was the same age as her and happened to be in the same waiting room.
+She was able to answer many of the questions that Mailet had and shared valuable information on treatment options.
+Most importantly, she really understood, first-hand, what Mailet was going through.

-It was this encounter that made Mailet realize that when it's life and death, nothing should be left up to chance.
-Mailet wanted to help the next person who was affected and change the way people deal with cancer.
-Taking advantage of her unique position as the co-founder of an award-winning digital agency, Mailet, along with founder Anthony Del Monte, leveraged the talent and experience of their team at Squeaky Wheel Media to build IHadCancer.com.
+It was this encounter that made Mailet realize that when it's a matter of life and death, nothing should be left up to chance.
+Mailet decided that she wanted to help the next person who was affected and change the way people deal with cancer.
+She took advantage of her unique position as the co-founder of an award-winning digital agency and, along with founder Anthony Del Monte, leveraged the talent and experience of their team at Squeaky Wheel Media to build IHadCancer.com.